purijatin/njexl_wiki/04-Iteration-And-Avoiding-Them.md

 * You may use same label as variable identifier, at your own risk
 * You should never use it, unless you are automatically generating code

 And that should sum it up!
+This was added as backward compatiblity from the predecessaor language of nJexl : CHAITIN.

 # Avoiding Iteration, Using Predicate Logic